Fabi0Z/GBBF/README.md

 ```bash
 npm install
 ```
-for installing all the required packages to run GBBF, then, to start working just launch
+install all the required packages to run GBBF, then, to start working just launch

 ```bash
 gulp